How To Write To Meditate: The Mindful Writing Method

 So, it may be difficult to write your narratives in detail, especially if you’re not in the habit of writing outside your work.

-Mindful writing can help you stay in the present moment, while also expanding the awareness of your presence in the universe.
+Mindful writing can help you stay in the present moment, while also expanding your awareness of your presence in the universe.

 Perhaps the greatest example of this form of journal writing is the transcendent book Meditations by the most powerful emperor to have walked this earth, Emperor Marcus Aurelius.